JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

 ## FINDING FLIPS

 - It's very unusual to simply load the Flipper page and find good flips.
-You usualy need to actively search the market.
+You usually need to actively search the market.
 So, the best way to find flips, is to look at the highest amount and variety of market orders you can.
 Albion Free Market's flipper tool will analyze each order to find the best flips possible.
 - Here's an example of how you can load up multiple prices to find flips:
  - Start in Caerleon.
 Sort Prices by duration descending (highest to lowest).
 That way, you'll see the newest offers available.
  - Choose a category that sell in the BM, like accessories.